nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 The Spectrum NetDevice from Nicola Baldo is the basis for the implementation.

-The implementation also plans to borrow from the ns-2 models developed by Zheng and Lee in the future.
+The implementation also borrows some ideas from the ns-2 models developed by Zheng and Lee.

 APIs
 ####